 The following list of clubs, honor societies, and other organizations are available to students.
 Other clubs may be organized through the Student Government Association.
 For more information, contact Christine Hamilton, at (404) 297-9522, ext.
-1220 or <a href="mailtoncompute: bedding: honor bamiltoncompute: bedding: bedding:
+1220 or hamilton@gptc.edu.
+You can visit the Office of Student Activities on the DeKalb Campus in the Student Activities Building (between buildings B&C).